ulfschneider/ulf.website/content/posts/journal/2021-04-27-edit-on-github-11ty.md

 ---
-title: Edit on GitHub for an 11ty powered blog
+title: Edit on GitHub for an 11ty powered website
 ---
 Adding a link to edit the contentsof any page for an 11ty powered website on GitHub is simpler than I thought.^[https://www.11ty.dev/docs/quicktips/edit-on-github-links/] Example: